martialblog/docker-limesurvey/README.md

 # Using the fpm image

 To use the fpm image, you need an additional web server that can proxy http-request to the fpm-port of the container.
-See *docker-compose.fpm.yml* for example
+See *docker-compose.fpm.yml* for example.

+# Using the fpm image with https
+If you would like to run the fpm setup with https, you can get a free certificate from Letsencrypt.
+As an example, the configuration in *docker-compose.fpm-certbot.yml* will take care of getting a certificate and installing it.
+Please note that you will have to adjust the domain name in the file *examples/nginx-certbot.conf* to match the domain used in the *HOSTNAMES* variable in the docker-compose configuration file.
+If you added both the a domain and the hostname *www* within the domain, *nginx-certbot.conf* needs to contain the domain without the hostname.
+E.g. if you set *"HOSTNAMES=example.org www.example.org"*, the path in *nginx-certbot.conf* needs to contain *example.org*.

 # Using an external database